 Should a Chief choose to grant an individual from another First Nation — other than the Williams Treaties First Nations — permission to harvest in the area of Treaties 5, 16, 18, 20, 27 and 27 1/4, generally the permission would be recognized by conservation officers.

 The Williams Treaties First Nations have an internal protocol for considering and approving ITH which includes establishing time limit, catch limits, boundaries, and contacting and collaborating with one another.

-An ITH form is available in the Permissions Forms section of this website.
+A map of the fish sanctuaries is available in the Maps section of this website.

 Areas for harvesting in Treaties 5, 16, 18, 20, 27 and 27 1/4